 Sheringham Park was designed in 1812 by Humphry Repton, the great landscape designer.
 Repton himself said it is ‘my most favourite work’.
 Go there from mid-may to early June, when the Rhododendrons are out!

 Houghton Hall built by Great Britain‘s first Prime Minister, Sir Robert Walpole, Houghton was passed to the Cholmondeley family through marriage at the end of the eighteenth century.
 Houghton‘s unique history and interior, the award winning five acre garden, the contemporary sculpture park, the model soldier museum, playground and restaurant, offer something of interest to everyone, and makes for a great family day out.

 Holkham Hall is privately owned and a lived-in family home.
-As well as Viscount Coke and his family, two other families live here throughout the year and although the house is closed to the public in the winter, it is never empty or idle.
+As well as Viscount Coke and his family, two other families live here throughout the year and although the house is closed to the public in the winter, it is never empty.